-The old bricks can be retrieved now at the Burleson Public Library.
 The new plaza can accommodate 3,024 veteran bricks, 2 times what was originally on display.
 The veteran's bricks are engraved with the name, branch of service, and conflict in which local veterans served.

 The plaza also includes a bronze eagle and Purple Heart memorial that were unveiled in 2009; the names of veterans from World War I, World War II, Korea and Vietnam from the Johnson County Veterans Monument that were added in 2010; and a POW monument that was added in 2011.
 In 2018, a bronze Soldier's Cross and bronze plaque commemorating all branches in all foreign conflicts were added.

 Another feature is an interactive kiosk.
 The kiosk allows visitors access to the personal histories and other stories about the service of the military veterans whose names are memorialized on the bricks at the park.